slsfi/digital-edition-frontend-ng/docs/DEPLOYMENT.md

 ## Prerequisites

-Set up a forked repository for your app according to https://github.com/slsfi/digital-edition-frontend-ng#setting-up-a-project.
+Set up a forked repository for your app according to the instructions for [setting up a new project][set_up_project].
 These instructions only apply to forked repositories, and assume that it is the `production` branch which is to be updated, built and deployed.
 However, the same instructions apply to any other branches, for instance a `dev` branch, – just exchange any mentions of `production` with the branch name.

 ## Updating from the base app, [digital-edition-frontend-ng][digital-edition-frontend-ng]